scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 segments = cutter.splitn([doc1, doc2], n=10, overlap=5, merge_threshold=0.5)
 ```

 This will split the document(s) into 10 segments.
-The `overlap` and `merge_threshold` flags work exactly as they do for the `Ginsu.split()` method.
+The `overlap` and `merge_threshold` flags work exactly as they do for the `split()` method.

-#### Splitting Documents on Milestones
+### Splitting Documents on Milestones

 A milestone is a pattern that serves as a boundary between segments of a document.
-The `Ginsu.split_on_milestones()` method accepts a pattern to match tokens to milestones.
-Typically a milestone pattern will be a simple string, and Cutter will split the spaCy doc whenever the `text` attribute of a token matches the pattern.
+The `split_on_milestones()` method accepts a pattern to match tokens to milestones.
+Typically a milestone pattern will be a simple string, and `Cutter` will split the spaCy doc whenever the `text` attribute of a token matches the pattern.
 As we will see below, more complex pattern matching methods are possible.

 ```python
 from lexos.tokenizer import make_doc